Carath/vect_bench/README.md

 - Reported RAM values are the maximum RAM peak found across several runs.
 - Most measurements here have been done using the provided ``` benchmark.sh ``` script.
 To see details about its usage, options and features simply run ``` sh benchmark.sh -help ```.
 A basic use on the C benchmark would be, from the ``` C ``` directory: ``` sh ../benchmark.sh test.exe ```
 - If one so desire to not use the previous script, the ``` time ``` command available on Linux systems can be used for time measurements.
 To measure the RAM usage, use ``` /bin/time -v ``` instead.
-- Results shown above come from tests done on an Intel i5-7300HQ 2.50GHz CPU, on Ubuntu 20.04.
+- Results shown above come from tests done on a 64-bit system, specifically on an Intel i5-7300HQ 2.50GHz CPU, on Ubuntu 20.04.
 - The number of values added to the vectors are read from file for the C, cpp and Rust benchmarks, in hope to prevent unwanted compiler optimizations.